runicmourning/OBSstreamintro/README.md

 ### Prerequisites

 To get this running, you need a web server running on the computer you are streaming from.
-You can get a server that works on Windows at Apache Friends
+You can get a server blah blah
 ```
-Give examples
+Give the example
 ```

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you how to get it running.....

-Say what the step will be

 ```
-Give the example
+Step 1
 ```

 And repeat

 ```
-until finished
+Another step
 ```